-These are the ingredients you will need: Iron Skillet (I ♥ my cast iron skillet) Chicken Breasts, BBQ Sauce, Oil, One Caramelized Onion, Salt & Pepper, Cheddar or Monterey Jack Cheese (Shredded) and Bacon.
+These are the ingredients you will need: Iron Skillet (I ♥ my cast iron skillet) Chicken Breasts, BBQ Sauce, Oil, One Caramelized Onion, Salt & Pepper, Tony Chachere’s seasoning (not pictured), Cheddar or Monterey Jack Cheese (Shredded) and Bacon.

-Place chicken breasts in large zip lock bag and pour enough BBQ sauce in bag to cover the chicken.
-Marinate them in the fridge from about 30 minutes.
-I marinated mine for about one hour.
+Sprinkle some Tony Chachere’s, optional on both sides of the chicken breasts.
+Place seasoned chicken breasts in large zip lock bag and pour enough BBQ sauce in bag to cover the chicken.
+Marinate them in the fridge from about 30 minutes - 1 hour.

 Thinly slice your desired amount of onions I would use at least one good size onion it will shrink down in size.
 Coat lightly with vegetable oil and Season with salt and pepper.
 In a dutch oven fitted with a lid, I had to use a glass covered casserole dish bake for around 1 hour, or until desired color is reached.
 Make sure you stir them every 15 minutes so they don't burn.

-Pour some BBQ sauce over chicken.
+Pour some additional barbecue sauce over chicken.
 Place desired amount of onions on the chicken, cover with cheese (how ever much you want) Place bacon on top.
-Umm now this is really starting to come together.
+Yum now this is really starting to come together.
 Just look at that picture.
 I added a toothpick or two to hold down the bacon from curling.

 4 boneless, skinless chicken breasts